k2view-academy/K2View-Academy/articles/19_Broadway/21_iterations.md

 ## ForLoop Actor

 The ForLoop Actor can be used to create a virtual data set of integers in a given range.
-This enables creating a loop that runs N times over a synthetic data set which is a useful way to repeat iterations when there is no data set to traverse.
+This enables creating a loop that runs N times over a synthetic data set and is useful for repeat iterations when there is no data set to traverse.

 ## Programmatic Control